Misterio77/website/_posts/2021-09-13-sourcehut-nix.md

 ---
 author: Gabriel Fontes
-title: "Use build.sr.ht with nix flakes"
+title: "Use builds.sr.ht with nix flakes"
 language: en
 tags: nix srht
 ---

 I've recently started migrating from github to sourcehut, and i've been having a blast.

-Here's a quick write up on how to use the awesome [build.sr.ht](https://build.sr.ht) CI with your shiny [nix flake](https://nixos.wiki/wiki/Flakes)-based project.
+Here's a quick write up on how to use the awesome [builds.sr.ht](https://builds.sr.ht) CI with your shiny [nix flake](https://nixos.wiki/wiki/Flakes)-based project.

 ## flake.nix
 First of all, of course, your project needs a `flake.nix`.
 More specifically, your flake needs a `outputs.packages.xxx` to be built with `nix build xxx` (as a plus, set your preferred packaged to `outputs.defaultPackage`, so you can build with `nix build`).
 Here's how this [website](https://sr.ht/~misterio/misterio.me)'s looks like: